jdtsmith/indent-bars/README.md

 This package provides vertical indentation _guide bars_, with the following features:

+- Supports both space and tab-based indentation.
 - Uses stipple face properties with font-lock for ultra-fast performance (simply: *faces on spaces*).
-- Works in the terminal, using a vertical bar character instead of stipple.
+- Works in the terminal, using a vertical bar character.
-- Supports space or tab-based indentation.
-- Learns your buffer indentation spacing from the mode.
+- Learns your buffer indentation spacing from the active mode.
-- Bar colors can be blended with the frame background color, to reduce their intrusiveness.
+- Bar colors can blend with the frame background to reduce intrusiveness.
 - Bar appearance is highly configurable: width, position within the character, vertical fill/blank pattern, even zigzag (see [examples](examples.md)).
 - Bars have optional depth-based coloring, with a customizable cyclical color palette.
 - Properly handles font size changes.
-- Optional low-cost current-depth bar highlighting, permitting bar color and/or appearance changes.
+- Current-depth bar highlighting with bar color and/or appearance changes.
-- Optional support for drawing bars on blank lines.
+- Blank line support.
 - Optional tree-sitter support, for context-aware bar depth in strings and wrapped entities like function arguments.

 # FAQ's